Are you thinking about Moving to Kelowna BC?

 5. Okanagan Lake

 As one of the most beautiful waterways in Canada, there’s a lot to love about Okanagan Lake.
-At 135 kilometres long and five kilometres wide, this beloved destination plays a vital role in local Kelowna summer fun.
-With water temperatures in the summer averaging around 19 to 23 degrees, outdoor enthusiasts can enjoy stand-up paddleboarding, wake boating, sailing, charter boating, flyboarding, kayaking, canoeing, fishing, or even snorkelling.
+At 135 kilometers long and five kilometers wide, this beloved destination plays a vital role in local Kelowna summer fun.
+With water temperatures in the summer averaging around 19 to 23 degrees, outdoor enthusiasts can enjoy stand-up paddleboarding, wake boating, sailing, charter boating, flyboarding, kayaking, canoeing, fishing, or even snorkeling.

 6. Kelowna Arts and Cultural District

 Art and culture are alive in Kelowna’s downtown Cultural District.
 Located in the center of the historical Fruit Packing Industry, local artists are able to display their work in this funky six-block area.
 In addition to a gallery and workshop space, 18 pieces of community art are placed throughout the neighbourhood, demonstrating Kelowna’s love for painting, ceramics, and sculpture.
 With so many people moving to Kelowna and wanting to be close to downtown, has brought a huge need for more homes.
 Developers have taken advantage of this high demand and are building more and more new condo towers.

 Kelowna serves as home to the nationally-renowned Kelowna General Hospital, one of the largest medical centers in Canada and an affiliate of the UBC Faculty of Medicine.
 As the only hospital outside of Vancouver and the Lower Mainland that offers angioplasty and cardiac surgery, residents and visitors are always in good hands.